ocaml/dune/doc/migration.rst

 July 2018: Release of Dune 1.0.0
 --------------------------------

-First, the release of the Opam package `dune`: the `jbuilder` package becomes a transitional package that depends on `dune`.
+First, the release of the opam package `dune`: the `jbuilder` package becomes a transitional package that depends on `dune`.

 The `dune` package installs two binaries: ``dune`` and ``jbuilder``.
 These two